Skills: One Agent Toolbox That Ends MCP Micromanagement

 • Aggregator sites that catalog available marketplaces

-Your investment in building skills compounds—not just across your own projects, but across everyone who discovers and uses your marketplace.
+Your investment in building skills compounds.
+Not just across your own projects, but across everyone who discovers and uses your marketplace.

-Practical Implementation
+Practical implementation

-Getting started with Skills is straightforward.
+Getting started is straightforward.
 The basic structure:

 .claude/skills/my-skill/